 Even though there was no evidence of how long that stuff was on the floor, the fact that the victim was able to show where the store manager was – and how big that puddle had been that caused him to fall, the court found for the injured man and the store had to pay for his accident damages.

-Adding Value to Grocery Store Slip And Fall Claims
+How To Add Value To A Grocery Store Slip And Fall Claim

-An experienced Florida personal injury lawyer can add value for victims of grocery store slip and fall accidents not only in sharing how insurance companies normally respond to these claims, but also with regard to assisting with finding the proof needed to prevail with a claim, including obtaining surveillance video and maintenance logs.
+One way an experienced Florida personal injury lawyer can add value to a victim of a grocery store slip and fall is to share with the victim how insurance companies normally respond to these claims, along with assisting in getting the proof needed to prevail with a claim.
+Proof can include obtaining surveillance video and maintenance logs, especially when the store declines, which they always do.
+Depositions are equally as helpful especially when it involves questioning the people who are in charge of routinely checking for dangerous conditions.

 What Should You Do Now?

-A good piece of advice if you have been injured is to at least speak with an experienced lawyer before you file a claim to learn about some of the issues that can arise when seeking compensation, including the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions, including what information you should include with a demand letter.
+The last thing anyone wants is to be re-victimized by a negligent party making a lowball offer.
+Accordingly, a good piece of advice, if you have been injured in a grocery store slip and fall, is to speak with an experienced lawyer before you file a claim to learn about some of the issues that can arise when seeking compensation, including the amount of damages you can recover and the amount of time it takes to get a settlement.
+Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions and explain your options.

 - What is the best accident claim advice that I can share?